From 30th November 2021, mask-wearing will be compulsory in shop once again to curb the spread of the Omicron variant.

 Getting your store ready

-Conduct an internal assessment of how prepared you are for safe social distancing
+Conduct an internal assessment of how prepared you are for a return of safety measures

 - Maximum occupancy: set a temporary maximum occupancy limit that allows for two metres of distance between customers and employees.
 At no time should your store be packed full.